-TABLE 5: BIRO DATA FLOW TABLE
+Table 4: BIRO DATA FLOW TABLE

-BIRO ARCHITECTURE: AGGREGATION BY GROUP OF PATIENTS
+SELECTED BIRO ARCHITECTURE: AGGREGATION BY GROUP OF PATIENTS

-Grouping condition directly set by statistical object (e.g. ordered frequency distribution of LOS by CENTRE to compute variability of medians)
+Grouping condition directly set by statistical object (e.g. ordered frequency distribution of LOS by CENTRE to compute variability of media)

-Description of personal information / Data clusters Collecte d by Type of format Used by Purpose of collection Transmission to BIRO: de- identification Security mechanisms for data transmission Format of BIRO Database Disclosed to Storage or retention site Aggregation by group of patients: min aggregation N=5, only applicable for high critical privacy variables e.g. service centre, geographical site etc Data aggregated at the level of Service Centre BIRO partner One Record for each aggregation level BIRO partner (local engine), BIRO Consortium (central engine) Computatio n of single BIRO statistical object for local and SEDIS reporting DATE fields approximated to time interval (e.g. months) Pseudonym used for service centre Password access for local administrator prompting client program to send encrypted bundles to BIRO Separate sets of aggregated tables linkable by predefined statistical criteria BIRO database administra- tor BIRO Coordinating Centre Aggregation of Multidimensional patterns (e.g. risk adjustment) allowed with min N=5 condition applied 22
+Description of personal information / Data clusters Collected by Type of format Used by Purpose of collection Transmission to BIRO: de-identification Security mechanisms for data transmission Format of BIRO Database Disclosed to Storage or retention site Aggregation by group of patients: min aggregation N=5, only applicable for high critical privacy variables e.g. service centre, geographical site etc Data aggregated at the level of Service Centre BIRO partner One Record for each aggregation level BIRO partner (local engine), BIRO Consortium (central engine) Computation of single BIRO statistical object for local and SEDIS reporting DATE fields approximated to time interval (e.g. months) Pseudonym used for service centre Password access for local administrator prompting client program to send encrypted bundles to BIRO Separate sets of aggregated tables linkable by predefined statistical criteria BIRO database administrator BIRO Coordinating Centre Aggregation of Multidimensional patterns (e.g. risk adjustment) allowed with min N=5 condition applied

-3.2.4 Engineering of the Best Alternative
+2.4 Engineering of the Best Alternative

-The selected BIRO Architecture is defined by three consecutive steps, logically organized in two different parts: local and global (Fig. 4).
+The selected BIRO Architecture is defined by three consecutive steps, logically organized in two different parts: local and global (Fig. 3).

-The local part of BIRO Architecture includes the set of software tools required by each collaborating centre to undertake two basic operations:
+The local part of the BIRO Architecture includes the set of software tools required by each collaborating centre to undertake two basic operations:

-- 1) produce a standardized BIRO local report; and - 2) transmit data to the BIRO server for the production of the global report.
+1) to produce a standardized BIRO local report

+2) to transmit data to the BIRO server for the production of the global report.

-Step 1 involves client data processing and statistical analysis.
+Step 1) involves client data processing and statistical analysis.

-A BIRO "Adaptor" is used to establish a connection to the local database and export data from any format used by the local diabetes register to the standardized format complying with the agreed specifications of the BIRO common dataset.
-Standardized specifications (XML Schema) have been specifically developed to implement common BIRO definitions into a uniformly defined database that allows using and pooling data from different centres using the same common format.
-A "Metadata Dictionary" has been realized in XML to incorporate many concepts and derive new variables from the original ones into the BIRO dataset.
+A BIRO "Adaptor" is used to establish a connection to the local database and export data from any format used by the local diabetes register to the standardized format complying with specifications agreed for the BIRO common dataset.

+Standardized instructions (XML Schema) have been specifically developed to implement common BIRO definitions into a uniformly defined database allowing the use and pooling of data collected from different centres

+A "Metadata Dictionary" has been realized in XML to incorporate a broad set of diabetes-related concepts and to derive new variables from the original ones that would be incorporated into the overall BIRO dataset.

-The flat text file (XML export) is thus produced by each centre using Java and JDBC driver.
-This operation needs some basic pre-processing of local data to comply with basic requirements (one record for each individual subject, i.e. the so-called "Merge Table").
-A configuration file is needed by the BIRO Adaptor to apply specific options to the relevant driver (this operation will be further simplified using a user friendly visual application).
+A flat text file (XML export) is produced by each centre through the combined and repeated use of Java tools and the JDBC driver.
+This operation needs some basic pre-processing of local data to comply with basic requirements (e.g. storing one record for each individual subject in the production of the so-called "Merge Table").

+A configuration file is needed for the BIRO Adaptor to apply specific options to the relevant driver.
+Such operation will be further simplified using a user friendly visual application.

-The BIRO "Database Manager" reads the XML files and stores data into a local (Postgres) database that is used to organize local data in an optimal way, so that they could be automatically processed by the statistical engine.
-The Java language and tools e.g. Castor and Hibernate are used for the scope.
-A configuration file is needed for the scope.
+The BIRO "Database Manager" reads XML files and subsequently stores records into a local (Postgres) database that is used to organize local data in an optimal way, so that they could be automatically processed by the statistical engine.

+The Java language and tools e.g. Castor and Hibernate are used for the scope, as well as a configuration file.